sycarion/StaffoftheXO/docs/gamemaster_rules/Companions.md

 **Specialist:** A specialist is adept with one or more non-magical skills or tools.
 They also have some martial training.

 ## Adding Companions
 Stats for companions are provided as a way to begin play quickly.
-If the players want to customize their companions, skip to the Customing Companions section.
+If the players want to customize their companions, skip to the Customizing Companions section.

 #### Disciple (Copied from Acolyte with ability bonuses)